After the Hunt: Critical response

-Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 40 critics, indicating "mixed or average" reviews.
-Several critics praised Roberts' performance, calling it one of her best in years and describing it as "superb" and a "monumental center" of the entire film.
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 41 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.

-Owen Gleiberman of Variety praised the "urgent and provocative conversation piece" of the film, and noted that it "has been made with a fair amount of craft and intrigue”, but said, “it's also a weirdly muddled experience; a tale that's tense and compelling at times, but dotted with contrivances and too many vague unanswered questions".
+Several critics praised Roberts' performance, calling it one of her best in years and describing it as "superb" and a "monumental center" of the entire film.
+Owen Gleiberman of Variety called the film an "urgent and provocative conversation piece" and noted that it was "made with a fair amount of craft and intrigue”, but said, “it's also a weirdly muddled experience; a tale that's tense and compelling at times, but dotted with contrivances and too many vague unanswered questions".
 Bilge Ebiri of Vulture wrote that "After the Hunt might be confused, and it might even be unsatisfying, but it also refuses to coddle anyone, and that feels like some sort of victory" because "[it] seems engineered to let each viewer see what they want in it, both the good and the bad".

 In a negative review, Peter Bradshaw of The Guardian wrote that "Luca Guadagnino misfires with this bafflingly overlong, overwrought #MeToo campus accusation drama", finding Garrett's screenwriting "worryingly muddled and contrived" and the characterisations "unfocused", which penalise the cast's acting skills.